 For server room machine purchases ALWAYS CHECK WITH TIG FIRST.
 In the last year we have closed one Stata Computer Rooms and have become extremely tight on space/power/cooling in our others.
 We have been sending most new purchases to the MIT funded data center at Holyoke MGHPCC It takes lots of time effort and planning to determine where machines will be placed so, If you don’t check in with us we cannot guarantee a quick solution to racking and installing your machines in our rack space.

-For workstations, please see MIT, IS&T’s Hardware Recommendations
+For laptops, please see MIT, IS&T’s Hardware Recommendations.

 We generally recommend making purchases through the Buying at MIT which provides discounts for all purchases and payment without POs for departmental orders.
 Most computer purchases are made through the GovConnection, Apple, and Dell ECAT stores.
 Please contact HQ’s Fiscal staff with questions about departmental purchases through ECAT.